vcj/2020bn/index.md

 Well, not always.
 Not even half the time: of the 366 front pages of 2020, the Bills were on 179 for a shockingly low 48.9%.
 And there was a huge lull in April and May.
 Of course, the Bills being suddenly good at football was not the only thing that happened in 2020.
 There is also an ongoing global pandemic.
 <img src="images/bothchart.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/2020bn/master/images/bothchart.jpg', '_blank');" />
 <br>
-Tracking coverage of these two stories shows a fascinating (to me, an easily impressed dipshit) progression of how quickly and completely the virus consumed our lives and our consciousness, from a few stock market related articles to, just a few weeks later, total command of page A1 for months.
+Tracking coverage of these two stories shows a fascinating (to me, ymmv) progression of how quickly and completely the virus consumed our lives and our consciousness, from a few stock market related articles to, just a few weeks later, total command of page A1 for months.
 It barely let up for the rest of the year.
 I don’t expect it to let up for a long time.
 <br><br>
 What counts as a story?
 This was subjective.
 A story about former Bill Ryan Fitzpatrick still being appreciated by Bills fans?
 Yes, that counts.
 A story about how the Goo Goo Dolls are dealing with the pandemic?
 That did not.
 Those two stories were actually on the same day, September 20th.
 <img src="images/BN_sept20.JPG?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/2020bn/master/images/BN_sept20.JPG', '_blank');" />